-Bottom Range allows you to control how much of the water column, measured up from the bottom, is shown in the Sonar Zoom View.
-Choose a small value to see lowlying bottom structure or details of the bottom return.
+Bottom Range allows you to control how much of the water column, measured up from the bottom, is shown in the Sonar Zoom View, and is only available in the Sonar X-Press[TM] menu when the Sonar Zoom View is active and Bottom Lock is on.
+Choose a small value to see low-lying bottom structure or details of the bottom return.
 Choose a larger value to see large structure in deeper water.
 It is possible to set the Bottom Range to be greater than the depth.
 In this case, you may see surface clutter in a wavy band that mirrors changes in the depth.